 Check out future PAC posts discussing overcoming obstacles to amplify our message!

-Thanks for leaving us your thoughts about the prevalence of pain in the US, how changes in healthcare policy have impacted your life and how you are bringing transparency to the issues that face the pain community.
+Thanks for leaving us your thoughts and comments about the prevalence of pain in the US, how changes in public health policy have impacted your life, and how you are bringing transparency to the obstacles to accessing medical care that face the pain community.